-When we added our family room onto the back of our house, we knew we wanted to leave a partial brick wall exposed as a backdrop to our wood burning stove, but we had a big problem: the brick itself.
+When we added our family room onto the back of our all-brick ranch house, we knew we wanted to leave a brick wall exposed partially as the backdrop to our wood burning stove, but we had a big problem: the brick itself.
 It was old, dingy, and red—not at all the color I wanted in my family room.

 We decided we would paint the brick, but my husband wasn't sold.
-Wouldn't painted brick look. . .well, painted?
-Then, I discovered a faux brick painting technique that could turn my dingy, ugly red brick wall into a beautiful, light, and still brick wall.
+Wouldn't painted brick look . . . well, painted?
+Then, I discovered a faux brick painting technique that could turn my dingy, ugly red brick wall into a beautiful, light, and variegated masterpiece.

-It was too good to be true.
-Paint the brick to look like brick?
+I was skeptical.
+Painted brick that looks like brick?
 Wouldn't I need a professional for that?
-No!
-Painting the brick turned out to be easy and relatively inexpensive—just 3 quarts of good, quality paint and a few painting supplies.
+As it turns out, no!
+Painting the brick was actually easy and relatively inexpensive—just three quarts of good quality paint and a few painting supplies.

 Materials and Tools